2buttonchess/limchess/Report.md

 limchess pits the player against a variable-difficulty chess AI in the world's greatest game.
-The player picks moves from a list of optionally-limited possible moves using only two buttons or switches, receives feedback on the quality of the move, and then is met with the chess AI's move.
+The player picks moves from a list of optionally-limited possible moves using only two buttons, two switches, or a joystick; the player then receives feedback on the quality of the move and finally is met with the chess AI's move.
 Players control the difficulty of the AI and the number of moves presented as choices with two sliders (also drivable via switch inputs).
 In order to keep the game appealing to stronger chess players, we permit the full range of AI difficulties, and we permit the player to "unlimit" the possible move choices (allowing the player to play any valid chess move).
 Players may also get a new list of choices if they wish, and they may start a new game as either side at any time. limchess also appeals to players learning the game by
 - annotating moves as good or bad,
 - limiting the number of choices a new player has to consider, and
 - annotating the current position when certain rules trigger (such as check or